 if done before 2.5 years of age, greatly reduces the risk of mammary tumors, the most common malignant tumors in female dogs

 • nearly eliminates the risk of pyometra, which otherwise would affect about 23% of intact female dogs; pyometra kills about 1% of intact female dog

 • removes the very small risk (0.5%) from uterine, cervical, and ovarian tumors

 Spaying Females.
 The Downside

-• if done before 1 year of age, significantly increases the risk of osteosarcoma (bone cancer); this is a common cancer in larger breeds with a poor prognosis.
+• if done before 1 year of age, significantly increases the risk of osteosarcoma (bone cancer); this is often a common cancer in larger breeds with a poor prognosis.

-• increases the risk of splenic hemangiosarcoma by a factor of 2.2 and cardiac hemangiosarcoma by a factor of 5; this is a common cancer and major cause of death in some breeds.
+• increases the risk of splenic hemangiosarcoma by a factor of 2.2 and cardiac hemangiosarcoma by a factor of 5; this is also a common cancer and major cause of death in some breeds.

 • triples the risk of hypothyroidism.